 Risk management forms the cornerstone of an ISMS.
 Regular information security risk assessments are conducted to determine which security controls to implement and maintain, and to ensure the effectiveness of the ISMS.
 The ISO 27001 standard defines its requirements for the risk management process, including risk assessment and risk treatment.

-The Health Insurance Portability and Accountability Act (HIPAA) regulation was enacted in 1996 and applies to covered entities, as well as business associates (organizations that create, receive, maintain, or transmit protected health information (PHI) on behalf of a covered entity) and subcontractors (organizations that create, receive, maintain, or transmit PHI on behalf of a business associate).
+The Health Insurance Portability and Accountability Act (HIPAA) regulation was enacted by the United States Congress in 1996 and applies to covered entities, as well as business associates (organizations that create, receive, maintain, or transmit protected health information (PHI) on behalf of a covered entity) and subcontractors (organizations that create, receive, maintain, or transmit PHI on behalf of a business associate).
 Subcontractors are also considered business associates.

 The HIPAA Security Rule includes 22 Standards and 50 Implementation Specifications and is applicable to all business associates.